A message from Dean Mootz

 - The faculty is undertaking a review of the curriculum to ensure that it meets the needs of today's students.

 - Our relationship with students does not end at graduation.
 Alumni provide critical support for a law school, and the law school can continue to be an important part of their professional lives.

 - Our students benefit from the involvement of alumni with the school, creating a distinctive community feeling.

 During this exciting time in legal education I am proud to join the vibrant community of Pacific McGeorge.
-My wife and I will be living on campus, as part of the residential community on our beautiful 13-acre campus.
+My wife and I live on campus, as part of the residential community on our beautiful 13-acre campus.
 There is a unique feeling here, and I hope that you visit and experience it.